-In their annual report for 2022/23 the Head of Internal Audit stated that "Overall, I can provide moderate assurance regarding the adequacy of design and effectiveness in operation of the frameworks of governance, risk management and control of the Chief Constable and the Police and Crime Commissioner."
+In his annual report for 2023/24 the Head of Internal Audit stated that "Overall, I can provide moderate assurance regarding the adequacy of design and effectiveness in operation of the frameworks of governance, risk management and control of the Chief Constable and the Police and Crime Commissioner."
+Further, "Whilst we have agreed actions in a number of areas to enhance the controls in place for the audit reviews we have completed, we do not consider there are any matters arising from the audit work conducted during 2023/24 that require specific identification in the annual governance statement".